 If the job is to be posted on the SEO website, please provide the job start date, work hours, days, and total hours per week.
 This information should not be included in the body of the job description since it is subject to change.

-Forward the SEO Job Description Form to the SEO where it will be evaluated and assigned a job level and position code number.
+Forward the SEO Job Description Form to the SEO where it will be evaluated and assigned a job level and position code number and receive a job number.
 A copy of the approved job description will be mailed back to the employer, and if requested, the job will be posted on the website.

 In addition, all mentioned documents in this handbook, such as the RIT Bi-Weekly Pay Schedule, Student Wage Schedule, and the On-Campus Employment Handbook can be found in the Employer Resources section.